Luctia/ezarr/README.md

   the process within Prowlarr is the same as for the other containers (add app).
 You'll have to add an API key within Mylar3, yourself.
 - [Audiobookshelf](https://www.audiobookshelf.org/) is a self-hosted audiobook and podcast server.
+- [Homarr](https://homarr.dev/) is _a sleek, modern dashboard that puts all of your apps and services at your fingertips._
 - [Prowlarr](https://wiki.servarr.com/prowlarr) can keep track of indexers, which are services that keep track of Torrent or UseNet links.
 One can search an indexer for certain content and find a where to download this. **Note**: when adding an indexer, please do not set the "seed ratio" to